 “I offer playful yoga and mindfulness classes for children and teens to develop flexibility, strength, body awareness, coordination, balance and motor skills in a fun, non-competitive and encouraging environment.” — Kas Craw, Certified Yoga Teacher

 Classes include structured activities and the opportunity for spontaneous play, which allows for imaginative expression.
 Each class is an adventure using props, music, dance, yoga games and relaxation time.
 These classes facilitate self-discovery and interaction with other children.
 They encourage kids to unwind and have fun while they develop body awareness, focus, breath awareness and a sense of well-being.

-I incorporate yoga for kids in our Nature Kids Holiday programme.
+I incorporate yoga for kids in our Nature School and Nature Kids Holiday programme.

 I am working with local schools to include yoga in our schools.